 It displays a classic phenotype similar to another basketball-rooted iteration from the Swoosh, the Dunk Low.
 These sneakers both feature comparable knacks when it comes to hues, striking themes, and sporty features.
 We love that it has a timeless look that effortlessly floods us with compliments.

 We want to point out that this sneaker is not for users who hate creased leather, as this model has soft leather that quickly forms crumples after a few uses.

 We were annoyed at its tad rigid heel as it felt like a bite on our heels.

 Air Jordan 1 Low vs. Nike Dunk Low

 Both designed by Peter Moore, these models have more similarities than differences.
 However, we have listed a few differences that we find interesting:

 - Although some Dunks have Zoom Air on their midsole, the regular Nike Dunk Low does not have that technology.
 However, the Air Jordan 1 Low carries that iconic Air-Sole tech that provides better cushioning than the traditional sole.

 - The Swoosh found on the Dunk intersects the heel counter and heel tab.
 Meanwhile, the AJ Lows display various stitching panels on the heel with the Swoosh tail above the heel counter.

 - The Air Jordan Low 1 flaunts the iconic Wing logo on its heel counter, while the Dunk Low also has the common Nike branding embroidered on its heel tab.

 - While the toe box of Dunk is broader and taller, the AJ 1 Lows is a bit more tapered.
-This is because the AJ Low 1 was initially intended to be performance footwear.
-Jordan designed it to be snug to keep the feet from sliding in the shoe while playing.
+This is because AJ Low 1 is performance footwear.
+It is snug which keeps our feet from sliding in the shoe while playing.